atrexus/wincpp/README.md

 target_link_libraries(your_project PRIVATE wincpp)
 ```
 ## Documentation
-To get started with Wincpp, check out the offcial [Wiki](https://github.com/atrexus/wincpp/wiki) of this GitHub repository.
+To get started, check out the offcial [Wiki](https://github.com/atrexus/wincpp/wiki) of this GitHub repository.
 It contains detailed documentation for the different interfaces and simple tutorials to help you get started.